sakhmatd/huion-freebsd/README.md

 # How It Works

 FreeBSD and moused in particular detect the tablet as a USB mouse by default, creating a /dev/ums device.
-Since the tablet is not a USB mouse, however, this does not work and it prevents webcamd from attaching to the tablet properly.
+However, since the tablet is not a USB mouse, this does not work and it prevents webcamd from attaching to the tablet properly.

 This service adds a USB quirk that prevents FreeBSD from creating